-A relationship similar to that experienced by an attorney and their client is that of a therapist and their client.
+A relationship similar to that experienced by an attorney and their client is that of a therapist and his or her client.
 Both involve repeated exposure and require strong interpersonal relationships.
 While there has been little study of the attorney-client relationship, there has been some research into the therapist-client relationship.
 Therefore, research into the therapist-client relationship may inform rapport development in the attorney-client relationship.

 When comparing in-person to internet therapy there was no significant difference in treatment effectiveness.
 In regards to the interpersonal relationship between therapists and their clients, there was no significant difference when clients rated their working alliance with their therapists between the in-person and videoconferencing conditions.
 The same was true when the therapists rated their working alliance with their clients.
 Working alliance included such factors as: understanding, common goals, trust, and confidence in a therapist’s ability to help.
 This suggests that there is no significant difference in a counseling relationship when remote communication is used as compared to in-person communication.
 These findings may be transferable to the relationship formed between an attorney and their client.